 - Copy of your usufruct if you have one registered in Thailand over your property;

-- Copy of children’s birth certificates;
+- As well as a copy of children’s birth certificates;

 - Copy of company registration if it hold property.